 To change the dust bag, you will need to open the door on the vacuum cleaner by pushing the latch upward and removing the door completely.
-Remove the full bag and discard.
+Remove the full dust bag and discard.
 Next, locate the pipe inside the vacuum chamber.
 Holding the new bag's cardboard collar at approximately a 45-degree angle, insert the cardboard part of the bag against the upper back of the vacuum cleaner chamber behind the pipe.
 Lift the front of the collar over the pipe as far as possible.

 This appliance has a THERMAL PROTECTOR built in the motor to prevent overheating.
 If the motor will not operate or shuts down while in operation, wait for 30 minutes; it will reset automatically.
 Turn the unit OFF while it resets.
-If the motor does not come on, or Thermal Protector trips off again after a short period, service might be needed.
+If the motor does not activate, or the thermal protector trips off again after a short time period, service may be needed.
 A qualified service technician must perform the service.

-When closing the door, tuck in the left and right corners of the bag so that the door is properly sealed and the latch clicks into place.
+When closing the door, tuck in the left and right corners of the bag so that the door is properly sealed, and the latch clicks into place.
 The vacuum cleaning system comes with an array of attachments that can be connected to the hose ends for extensive cleaning purposes.
 Make sure they are firmly pushed in, and twist to hold in place.

-For further instructions to change the dust bag, use the attachments, and proper cleaning technique, refer to the specific Owner's Manual located in your motorhome.
+For further instructions to change the dust bag, use the attachments, and proper cleaning techniques, refer to the specific vacuum manufacturer's operating manual located in the Owner's Information Package.

-FABRICS
+FABRICS: